cullenwatson/tweet-sentiment/README.md

 And to run the generated executable:

-The program takes three command line args:
+The program takes four command line args:

 * training dataset location
 * test dataset location
+* test dataset results location
-* test results dataset location
+* output results dataset location

 To use the default test files, type: